 Minerals of Canada

-Diamonds are best known as gemstones, even though only 20% of the world's production by weight is used for jewellery.
+Diamonds are best known as gemstones, even though only 20% of the world's production by weight is used for jewelry.
 The other 80%, known as bort, is used in industrial and research applications where the unique properties of diamonds are required.
-In 2018, Canada was the world's third largest producer of diamonds by value (14.4%) and the third largest producer by volume (15.7%)
+In 2018, Canada was the world's third-largest producer of diamonds by value (14.4%) and the third-largest producer by volume (15.7%)

 Canada's total primary exports of diamonds were valued at $2.9 billion in 2018.

 Gold is a precious metal most commonly used in jewelry.
 Gold is mined in nine Canadian provinces and territories and is the highest valued commodity produced in Canada by the value of production.

 Ontario and Quebec together accounted for more than 75% of mined gold production in Canada in 2018.

 In 2018, the value of Canadian gold exports was $17.3 billion applications.
 In 2018, Canada ranked eighth in the world in the production of refined lead.